 | Utility or cell phone setup | 🟡 Maybe | Varies by provider |

-| Checking your own credit score | 🟢 Soft | Always.
+| Checking your own score | 🟢 Soft | Always.
 Never affects your score |

 | Pre-approval offer in the mail | 🟢 Soft | They already peeked — no impact |

-| Employer background check | 🟢 Soft | Not a credit application |
+| Employer background check | 🟢 Soft | Not a credit application, does not affect your score |

 | Insurance company check | 🟢 Soft | Informational only |